-As of June 30, 2016, we estimate that we have used approximately \$70.7 million of the net proceeds from our initial public offering to fund the clinical development of galeterone and for working capital and other general corporate purposes.
+As of September 30, 2016, we estimate that we have used approximately \$79.9 million of the net proceeds from our initial public offering to fund the clinical development of galeterone and for working capital and other general corporate purposes.
 We have invested the unused proceeds from the offering in marketable securities and money market accounts.
-Prior to our decision in July 2016 to discontinue the ARMOR3-SV clinical trial, there had been no material change in our planned use of the net proceeds from our initial public offering as described in our final prospectus filed with the SEC on September 17, 2014 pursuant to Rule 424(b)(4) under the Securities Act.
-The Company is currently evaluating potential paths forward for galeterone and its pipeline in light of the discontinuation of ARMOR3-SV.
+Following our announcement in July 2016 to discontinue the ARMOR3-SV clinical trial, we are currently evaluating potential paths forward for galeterone and our ARDA program, and the potential use of the remaining net proceeds from our initial public offering.